moennigmann/dde-nv/README.txt

-HOW CAN I TEST THIS TOOLBOX VERY QUICK?
+HOW CAN I TEST THIS TOOLBOX VERY QUICKLY?

 There are small examples that can be executed with minimal preparation effort.
 These are located in the folder matlab/delay/demo/.
-To test it, you need a Matlab installation including a compiler for c-code/mex-files.
+To test them, you need a Matlab installation including a compiler for c-code/mex-files.